Sunday, 27 July 2025

 Wikimedia Commons

-Though sometimes classified as a mixed media study (oil and pencil), this portrait embodies the pencil’s potential for softness and sensuality.
+Although sometimes classified as a mixed media study, combining oil and pencil, Leonardo da Vinci’s La Scapigliata (Lady with Dishevelled Hair) embodies the full potential of the pencil for conveying softness and sensuality.

 2. Hans Holbein the Younger – Portrait of Anne Cresacre (c.
 1532)